mike-ward/lsv/README.md

 I started writing an `ls` implemention for the V Languages CoreUtils project.
 Coreutils is a reimplementation of the POSIX and GNU utility programs written in the V Language.
 Everything was going fine until I started having too much fun and down the, "Rabbit Hole" I went.

 What's this V language?
-You can read about it here but the short version is it a simple, fast, safe, compiled language developing maintainable software.
+You can read about it here but the short version is it a simple, fast, safe, compiled language for developing maintainable software.
 I mentioned `lsv` is not written in Rust.
 I'm not trashing Rust.
 It is obviously a robust and popular language.
 However, it's a steep climb to get up to speed and requires a fair bit of cognitive load to use it well.

 V is the opposite.
 It has many of the same safty features of Rust, but without the cognitive over head.
 It's simple, straightfoward syntax makes it a breeze to write.
 Compiles happen in milliseconds, not minutes and hours.
 And you don't need any special build helpers like Gradle.

-`lsv` exists not because I wanted to write another file lister, but because it was so much darn fun writing is in V. I get the same giddy feeling writing code in V as I did 40 years ago when I first discovered C.
+`lsv` exists not because I wanted to write another file lister, but because it was so much darn fun writing in V. I get the same giddy feeling writing code in V as I did 40 years ago when I first discovered C.

-So yeah, I'm a V fan boy, but after 40+ years of programming, I find it so refreshing to go back something so easy and enjoyable.
+So yeah, I'm a V fan boy, but after 40+ years of programming, I find it refreshing to go back something so easy and enjoyable.

 Finally, take a look at the 'lsv' code base.
 The entire code base is **1.2 lines** 🧐.
 Furthermore, the implemention is straightforward.
-No threading or coroutines.
-You don't even need to know V to understand the code (provided you have programmed in other languages of course).
+No threading, coroutines or fancy memory management.
+Even if you don't know V I bet you can understand it.

 ## Helping Out